ibm-cloud-architecture/refarch-kc-container-ms/tools/README.md

 We are generating data for two use cases now:

+### 1. Poweroff
-### 1. Poweroff: When the reefer containers lose power at some instance, the temperature within the container starts rising.
+When the reefer containers lose power at some instance, the temperature within the container starts rising.
 To generate data for this scenario, use the following command;

  Enter into the docker container by executing the script - startPythonEnv.sh